Blog

 Macronutrients

-Most people have heard of macro nutrients, having a basic understanding about them.
+Most people have heard of macronutrients and haveg a basic understanding of them.
 They consist of:

 1. Carbohydrates

-A carbohydrate is another fancy name for a sugar.
+Carbohydrate is another fancy name for sugar.
 They consist of simple and complex carbohydrates.
 Simple carbs are readily absorbed, while most complex carbs get broken down into simple ones during the process of digestion.
-Simple carbs are mostly simple sugars while complex carbs mainly consist of complex sugars, starches and fibers [6].
+Simple carbs are mostly simple sugars, while complex carbs mainly consist of complex sugars, starches, and fibers.[6]

 The body uses simple carbohydrates as one of several fuels for cellular energy production.
 While glucose is one of the main substrates for cellular energy production, glucose is not the only simple carbohydrate used for that purpose.
-Lactate has recently shown to be an alternative carbohydrate substrate used for cellular energy production [7].
+Lactate has recently been shown to be an alternative carbohydrate substrate used for cellular energy production[7].

 Fiber, especially water-soluble fiber, helps to promote the survival of bacteria in the colon, which maintains optimal nutrient absorption.
 This is especially true of fats, vitamins, and electrolytes.